wasertech/stt-models-locals/README.md

 ## Usage

-It's mainly used by a program to find the best STT model for the local your system uses.
+It's mainly used by a program to find the best STT model for the local of your system.

 i.e. `$LANG = "en_US.UTF-8" -> 'en': "English STT v1.0.0-huge-vocab"`